Skip to main content

 The staff of the Barnard Facilities Services and Residential Life & Housing offices are committed to an effective and efficient response to students who suspect they may have bed bugs.
 For the safety and comfort of all students living in the residence halls, our staff will adhere to the following guidelines:

-• As soon as a student suspects that she may have bed bugs, she should contact Residential Life and Housing (RLH).
+• As soon as a student suspects that they may have bed bugs, they should contact Residential Life and Housing (RLH).
 If another administrator or office learns of a potential bed bug problem, their first call should be to RLH.

 • Students may not, at any time, deny the College’s exterminator or Facilities Staff access to their living space (including their bedroom, suite common space, kitchen, bathroom, etc.)